StevenClontz/prof.clontz.org/classes/2018/01/ma237/index.md

-In the rare case of a solution erroneously marked as **⚠** or **✘** rather than **✱**, the affected student may complete an [Appeal Form][appeal-form] outside of class and submitting it as one of their ten Mastery Quiz submissions.
+In the rare case of a solution erroneously marked as **⚠** or **✘** rather than **✱**, the affected student may complete an [Appeal Form][appeal-form] outside of class and submitting it on the upcoming Friday as one of their ten Mastery Quiz submissions.
 If the reason for the appeal is accepted, this submission will be marked as usual; otherwise the submission will not be marked.
 The student may not also attempt the exercise for the matching